jmabuin/jmabuin.github.io/projects.md

 ### GANESO (Gas Networks Simulator and Optimizator) ###

-GANESO is a software to simulate and optimize the gas transport in gas pipelines by solving numeric equations asociated to this kind of problems.
+[GANESO](http://www.reganosa.com/es/software-ganeso){:target="_blank"} is a software to simulate and optimize the gas transport in gas pipelines by solving numeric equations asociated to this kind of problems.

 This software is developed by using Fortran language and Pyhton for the graphic interface.
 In this graphic interface, the open source Quantum Gis has been used, because it allows to add Pyhton plugins.